 The original “Lady Greensleeves” was an English folk song dating back to 1580.
 There is a some belief that the ballad was actually composed by Henry the VIII who was an accomplished musician before he got fat and nasty.
 (He was said to be a wiz on the tennis court, too – imagine that!)
 Now, at that time in England, to label a woman “green sleeves” was meant to suggest she was prone to enjoying a roll around in the grass (getting green stains on her… well, you get the idea.)
 So this song was a 16th century “I’m too sexy for my shirt.”

-Fast forward to 1865 when Christian hymn writer William Chatterton Dix thought it prudent to remove the randy “greens sleeves” reference altogether and rename the song “What Child Is This?”- a question that can indeed follow a roll in the grass, I suppose.
+Fast forward to 1865 when Christian hymn writer William Chatterton Dix thought it prudent to remove the randy “green sleeves” reference altogether and rename the song “What Child Is This?”- a question that can indeed follow a roll in the grass, I suppose.

 I love Greensleeves best without any lyrics – either played unadorned on acoustic guitar or the orchestral version by Ralph Vaughan Williams.
 And thank you Debbie Reynolds, mostly for giving us Carrie Fisher.
 What child was that one!